sous-chefs/sc-mongodb/mongodb/README.md

 with sharding key "name" resp. "date".
 In the context of a sharding cluster always keep in mind to use roles with the same prefix, and define this prefix, to identify all members.
 Also shard names are important to distinguish the different shards.
 This is esp. important when you want to replicate shards.

+## Sharding + Replication

 The setup is not much different to the one described above.
 All you have to do is adding the `mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.

+For more details, you can find [tutorial for Sharding + Replication](https://github.com/edelight/cookbooks/wiki/MongoDB%3A-Replication%2BSharding) in the wiki.

 # LICENSE and AUTHOR: